LandscapingEasy Plants for Utah that Don’t Need a Lot of Water

 Deciduous Trees

-This tall, elm-like tree is a tough tree that can provide shade.
+This tall, elm-like tree is a tough tree that can provide shade and privacy.
 It does uniquely well in urban environments because not only does it require little water, but it tolerates pollution well also.
+This is an excellent tree for front yards as it doesn’t overtake the yard but provides shade and privacy.

 This is on the small end of the tree family, but what it lacks in height, it makes up for in beauty.
 In addition to its leaves, it has wispy foliage that flowers.
 It can survive in full sun with water about once a month.